-The actual value is 1.7 times bigger.
-Since r_G is squared in the Euler stress equation, the final result will be off by a factor of 1.72, which is about a factor of 3.
+The actual value is 4.5 times bigger, so this is clearly the wrong way to solve the problem.
+Since r_G is squared in the Euler stress equation, the final result will be off by a factor of 4.5^2 , which is about a factor of 20.